 OHAM collections can be located through Archives at Yale.
 Once located, recordings for most interviews can then be streamed online via OHAM’s AV Access System, Aviary.

-Access to Aviary from Archives at Yale is provided by clicking on the OHAM logo provided for an interview.
+Access to Aviary from Archives at Yale is provided by clicking on the OHAM logo or video image provided for an interview.
 See this example.

 Yale users can simply log in with their Yale University netID, and play the interview recording in Aviary.

 Non-Yale users should follow the steps outlined in this video to gain 30 days free access to interviews.